Rimjhimv2/My-Portfolio-/README.md

 # 🚀 Rimjhim’s Digital Portfolio

 Welcome to my corner of the internet 👋
-A thoughtfully crafted **React-based digital portfolio** that blends retro aesthetics with modern web engineering.
+A thoughtfully crafted **Nextjs-based digital portfolio** that blends retro aesthetics with modern web engineering.
 Designed to feel nostalgic, built to perform like today.

 This space reflects not just what I build — but **how I think, design, and ship scalable applications**.